Self-Employment Tax Calculator

 Enter Your Self-Employment Details

-If you searched for the IRS self-employment tax 92.35% rule, Schedule SE net earnings from self-employment, a 1099 tax calculator, or a freelancer tax calculator, this page is designed for that exact workflow.
+If you searched for a 1099 tax calculator, freelancer tax calculator, or a way to estimate quarterly taxes for self-employed income, this page is designed for that exact workflow.
 Enter your projected net income, layer in business expenses and any W-2 wages, and use the result to estimate both your annual liability and your quarterly set-aside target.

 Most freelancers care about three practical questions: how much tax will I owe?, how much should I set aside from each payment?, and what should I charge so taxes don't crush my take-home pay?
-This calculator uses the core IRS mechanics — 92.35% of net earnings, the 15.3% self-employment tax rate, and the Schedule SE framework — then pairs that with our quarterly tax estimator for payment timing and our freelance rate calculator to turn your after-tax income goal into a profitable client rate.
+Use this calculator for the first question, then pair it with our quarterly tax estimator for payment timing and our freelance rate calculator to turn your after-tax income goal into a profitable client rate.

 Simplify Your Self-Employment Taxes